ptitSeb/box64/docs/USAGE.md

 Enable/Disable generation of precise x86 rounding
 * 0 : Generate float/double -> int rounding like on x86
 * 1 : Don't do anything special with edge case Rounding, to go as fast as possible (no INF/NAN/Overflow -> MIN_INT conversion) (default, faster)
+* 2 : Everything from 1 plus also fast round of double->float (not taking into account current rounding mode)

 #### BOX64_DYNAREC_SAFEFLAGS *
 Handling of flags on CALL/RET opcodes